 - In collaboration with the team of Nathalie Sauvonnet we have developed a new model of intestinal infection based on a microfluidic Organ-on-Chip device.
-This tool showed that Shigella infection can be faithfully forces of the intestinal microenvironment on-chip. - Bioengineered Human Organ-on-Chip Reveals Intestinal Microenvironment and Mechanical Forces Impacting Shigella Infection.
-Grassart A, Malardé V, Gobaa S, B, Sansonetti P, Sauvonnet N.
+This tool showed that Shigella infection can be faithfully recapitulated in by mimicking the mechanical forces of the intestinal microenvironment (including shear stress and peristaltic motion) on-chip. - Bioengineered Human Organ-on-Chip Reveals Intestinal Microenvironment and Mechanical Forces Impacting Shigella Infection.
+Grassart A, Malardé V, Gobaa S, Sartori-Rupp A, Kerns J, Karalis K, Marteyn B, Sansonetti P, Sauvonnet N.